CurlyWurly-1/PICO-W-Micropython-examples/README.md

 N.B.
 This page assumes that you have already set up your PICO W with the correct firmware, that you have installed "Thonny" https://thonny.org/ in your desktop/laptop and the PICO W is communicating OK with "Thonny" software.
 If this hasn't been done yet, please refer to the PICO W setup instructions with Thonny (easy enough to find via g0ggle).
 Once you have completed the setup, come back here for these programs.

 N.B.
-To install the files, download the zip file of this repo, unzip it and copy all the content from directory "PICO_programs" to your PICO.
-Remember that in Thonny, press "View" -> "Files" to bring up the sidebar, with which you can easily mass copy.
-Copy all the files until you see the following in your PICO W memory:
+To install the files, first download the zip file of this repo and unzip it.
+In Thonny, press "View" -> "Files" to bring up the copy sidebar and copy all the content from the downloaded directory called "PICO_programs" to your PICO W. Do this until you see the following content in your PICO W memory:
  - The main directory in your PICO W contain 10 programs, two files called "index.html" and "windex.html" with a new directory called "lib"
  - The directory "lib" contains 4 programs.